eigerco/polka-storage/docs/src/architecture/pallets/storage-provider.md

   - `DeadlineErrorSectorsNotFound` - Emitted when trying to use sectors which haven't been prove committed yet.
   - `DeadlineErrorSectorsNotFaulty` - Emitted when trying to recover non-faulty sectors.
   - `DeadlineErrorCouldNotAssignSectorsToDeadlines` - Emitted when assigning sectors to deadlines fails.
-  - `DeadlineErrorFailedToUpdateFaultExpiration` - Emitted when trying to update fault expirations fails
+  - `DeadlineErrorFailedToUpdateFaultExpiration` - Emitted when trying to update fault expirations fails.
   - `StorageProviderErrorMaxPreCommittedSectorExceeded` - Happens when an SP tries to pre-commit more sectors than SECTOR_MAX.
   - `StorageProviderErrorSectorNotFound` - Happens when trying to access a sector that does not exist.
   - `StorageProviderErrorSectorNumberInUse` - Happens when a sector number is already in use.